mitmproxy/mitmproxy/docs/src/content/addons-overview.md

 - The `request` method is an example of an *event*.
 Addons simply implement a method for each event they want to handle.
 Each event and its signature are documented in the [API documentation]({{< relref "addons-api" >}}).
-- Finally, the `ctx` module is a holdall module that exposes a set of standard objects that are commonly used in addons.
-We could pass a `ctx` object as the first parameter to every event, but we've found it neater to just expose it as an importable global.
-In this case, we're using the `ctx.log` object to do our logging.

 # Abbreviated Scripting Syntax